Scale your business with our modular plugins.

 2. Use some WooCommerce hooks

-Which method is better?
 Each of these options is more appropriate for different cases.
-As a general rule, you should try to use hooks instead of overwriting the template files where possible.
+As a general rule, try to use hooks instead of overwriting the template files whenever possible.
 This is one of the best practices that WordPress recommends when customizing your site.

-However, if you want to do more complex tasks that include functions or objects, you might need to edit the template files.
 In this guide, you’ll learn how to edit the WooCommerce My Account page programmatically using both methods.
-As you can imagine, editing template files has more risks than using hooks so keep this in mind before choosing your desired option.
+As you can imagine, editing template files has more risks than using hooks, so keep this in mind before choosing your desired option.

-1) Customize My Account Page overriding template files
+1) Customize My Account Page Overriding Template Files

 The process to override WooCommerce template files is similar to overriding any other file in your child theme.
 As you know, child themes allow you to edit your theme without losing the customizations when you update the theme.
 The same applies to WooCommerce plugins, so if you don’t have a child theme, you can create one or use any of these plugins.